- Best Luxury Travel Trailer Brands: Which One is Right for You? - June 8, 2022

 I find that Bowlus travel trailers have everything that you could possibly need in a luxury travel trailer and more.
 From the durability to these RVs’ unique features and design, you can find a little bit of everything made for anyone.

-Whether you are taking the family out for a road trip or wanting to spend some much-needed time in the wilderness, Bowlus has you covered without missing any of the comforts of home.
+Whether you are taking the family out for a road trip or wanting to spend some much-needed time in the wilderness, Bowlus has you covered without missing any of the comforts of home (and a few of the luxuries might not find at home).

 My Top Picks at a Glance

-- Bowlus: With this RV brand making the same base design for almost 100 hundred years, there needs to be something said for it.
-These travel trailers are incredibly durable, innovative, and elegantly designed, making them my favorite luxury travel trailer.
+- Bowlus: This RV brand was first introduced in 1934 by RV pioneer Hawley Bowlus.
+With a history stretching back nearly 100 years, these luxury travel trailers are incredibly durable, innovative, and elegantly designed, making them my favorite luxury travel trailer.

 - Palomino Puma: Being one of the most spacious travel trailer brands on the market, these trailers can sleep up to ten people.
 They are also so spacious and full of residential features that they may confuse you for a small home.